AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 Each data type has a pre-defined protocol which governs the default generation for To_String attributes - user may override this default implementation (for example, hiding certain fields, or generating an array-like representation for a record).
-Not respecting the protocol is likely to cause failures in formatter but there's no specific checks (contracts could be added to help this).
+Not respecting the protocol is likely to cause failures in the formatter, but there are no specific checks (contracts could be added to help with this).

 ### To_String for Elementary Types

-The default implementation for elementary types is call the the appropriate Put_ procedure that corresponds to this type.
-In the case of float and integers, if no matching procedure exist, Big_Int and Big_Float will be used instead.
+The default implementation for elementary types is to call the appropriate Put_ procedure that corresponds to this type.
+In the case of floats and integers, if no matching procedure exists, Big_Int and Big_Float will be used instead.
 For example:

 ```ada
 procedure Integer'To_String